What is UPJ obstruction?

 Below are the surgical treatment options:

-While open Pyeloplasty, the removal of the abnormal segment of ureter, is the most common surgical treatment, laparoscopic pyeloplasty, with or without robotic assistance, used to treat UPJ obstruction in children and most adults who have not had success with other surgical options.
+While open Pyeloplasty, removing the abnormal segment of the ureter, is the most common surgical treatment, laparoscopic Pyeloplasty, with or without robotic assistance, is used to treat UPJ obstruction in children and most adults who have not had success with other surgical options.